 Prior to the beginning of the next academic year, the student submits his/her latest CV along with a one-page self-evaluation to the area of concentration advisor.
 The advisor reviews the student's performance and discusses any concerns and issues with the student.
 The advisor completes the annual evaluation form (see Appendix) to evaluate coursework, as well as academic and professional development.
 The advisor then signs the form and forwards it to the PhD Program office.
 The deadline for advisors to submit annual evaluations of doctoral students will be the third Monday of August of each year.
 The PhD program director will complete the form if the deadline is not met.
 Students with two below expectations annual evaluations will be dismissed from the PhD program.
 The student may, within ten (10) business days of receiving official notice, appeal to the PhD Committee.
-Should the student's appeal be denied by the PhD Committee, the student may, within ten (10) business and Entrepreneurship.
+Should the student's appeal be denied by the PhD Committee, the student may, within ten (10) business days of receiving official notice, appeal to the Dean of the Robert C. Vackar College of Business and Entrepreneurship.
 The Dean's decision is the final decision.